TSoGiants/COMP2101-Embedded-Systems/README.md

 ### Lesson 1: General Introduction and Setup

+In this lesson, we will prepare a helpful development environment and compile our first project.
+This will include minimally technical explanations of memory addresses, volatile and non-volatile memory, and data types and modifiers.

 1. [Install](https://www.arduino.cc/en/Main/Software) the Arduino IDE and associated support files.
     1. Get the Windows installer instead of the .zip file or the app.
     2. In the "Select components to install" menu, the "Create Desktop shortcut" component is optional but all others should be selected.